hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 ### The Ugly

 The version I am using is graphically a little shabby, and has some usability issues.
-Persevere!
+Persevere - the author is iterating it very fast and I'm sure that all my problems and any you have will be fixed quickly.

 When I first installed the plugin it wasn't clear to me how to enter my time spent on a card.
 I could see S and E labels, a comment field, and a submit button.
 I looked at the documentation and it looked like I entered the S (submitted/used time) and the E (estimated time) and the comment using a syntax like:  "*S*/*E* my comment" (where S, E are real numbers).
 The problem was that whatever syntax I entered into the comment field the time recorded was zero.